-I know this can be a little confusing at first, but I’ve found the best way to explain it is this: Recipes that measure in parts usually mean it’s written so that you can adjust the size of the martini to whatever size you need but still keep the ratio of the ingredients correct.
+Recipes that measure in parts usually mean it’s written so that you can adjust the size of the drink to whatever you want.
+The measurements they give you (1 part, 1/2 part, etc) are so you can keep the ratio of the ingredients correct.

 For example, let’s say you wanted to make one drink – this typically means you’re using 1 standard shot glass for measuring.
 So then when the recipe says “1 part” you would interpret that amount as “1 standard shot glass” full.
 If the recipe says “1/2 part” you’d fill the shot glass halfway so that it’s “1/2 standard shot glass.”
 OR, let’s say you wanted to make enough drinks for a few friends.
 When making the drink you could interpret “1 part” as “1 cup” (or “1/2 part” to “1/2 cup.”)